elshaek/background-jobs-lightning-talk/README.md

 # Background Jobs

-## What
+## What is it?
 - refers to (asynchronous) work that is processed outside of the usual request/response workflow
-- Usual: web applications receive a request from the outside world, do some processing (such as querying a database) and immediately return a response within a few milliseconds
+- Usual: web applications receive a request from the outside world, do some processing and immediately return a response within a few milliseconds

 ![diagram-no-bg-service](https://s3.amazonaws.com/heroku-devcenter-files/article-images/310-imported-1443570179-Screen-20shot-202012-04-12-20at-204.00.09-20PM.png)

 - Background jobs:
     + work that require a longer time to complete than the normal request
-    + these requests cannot be processed immediately and return a response (∴ asynchronous)
+    + these requests cannot be processed immediately and return a response (asynchronous)
-    + In order to not interrupt the normal synchronous workflow of an application, asynchronous tasks are .
+    + In order to not interrupt the normal synchronous workflow of an application, asynchronous tasks run in the background.

 ![diagram-bg-service](https://s3.amazonaws.com/heroku-devcenter-files/article-images/310-imported-1443570182-Screen-20shot-202012-04-12-20at-203.59.12-20PM.png)